Pendulation

 In this case, the pendulum gets stuck in protection.
 The nervous system swings into survival mode and it doesn’t swing back.
 It continues to operate as if our lives are being threatened, even when we’re objectively safe.
 This is trauma.

-In trauma, the nervous system has “forgotten” how to shift back into connection mode.
-This can lead to chronically feeling “too up” (hyper-aroused, like in anxiety, panic, insomnia, or rage) and/or “too down” (hypo-aroused, as in depression, dissociation, or withdrawal).
+When we’re always in survival mode, we chronically feel “too up” (hyper-aroused, like in anxiety, panic, insomnia, or rage) and/or “too down” (hypo-aroused, as in depression, dissociation, or withdrawal).

 So, how can we restore smooth pendulation in our nervous systems?
+How can we find our way back to connection mode, to our window of tolerance?

 Well, first, I want to note that protection mode is not the enemy.
 In fact, our survival states are superpowers!
 They help us survive, and we want to honor them.
 But we also want to reserve protection mode only for when we really need it.
 And we want to be able to leave protection mode when it’s no longer necessary.

 This practice is done in a titrated (gradual, gentle) way, so that it’s not overwhelming for you.
 I help you bring curiosity and tenderness and patient attention to shifts in your nervous system.
-In this way, you get to know and relate to these waves, these pendulum swings.

-As Alaine Duncan writes, when you’re practicing pendulation, you’re “restoring the dynamic and life-giving movement, relationship, and tension between yin and yang.”
-You’re’re starting to reconnect with the breath of life—in and out, up and down, opening and closing, expanding and contracting, activating and deactivating.
+You’re starting to reconnect with the breath of life—in and out, up and down, opening and closing, expanding and contracting, activating and deactivating.
 You’re synching with the larger life-rhythms that are pulsing around us and within you.

 Through this practice, you begin to discover that you don’t need protection mode as much as you used to.
 It’s still there, of course.
 Still available for you to shift into when necessary.
 But it’s no longer your default mode.
 You’re no longer stuck there.